The programmer's brain - memory and code

 The programmers’s brain, Felienne Hermans

-She also talks about the cognitive refactoring, one of the highlights for me on this section - this was the first time I saw this definition.
-Therefore, as my personal practice of testing first, I often crossed this path of extracting some temporary code, just to make the test to pass.
-It helps me on avoiding too much things going around at time.
-During my practice on the daily basis (while reading the book), I felt that following this approach is much more easy on me during complex tasks.
+She also talks about cognitive refactoring, one of the highlights for me in this section - this was the first time I saw this definition.
+Therefore, as my practice of testing first, I often crossed this path of extracting some temporary code, just to make the test pass.
+It helps me avoid too many things going around at a time.
+During my practice daily (while reading the book), I felt that following this approach is much easier for me during complex tasks.

-Also, the memory aids she lists on this part of the book is one of the practices that I will try myself - I did something similar in the past, trying to offload wok on paper or my own notes and it worked like a charm.
-On the book, she mention Python tutor which is a tool that I never used.
+Also, the memory aids she lists in this part of the book are one of the practices that I will try myself - I did something similar in the past, trying to offload work on paper or my notes and it worked like a charm.
+In the book, she mentions Python Tutor which is a tool that I never had the chance to use.

-The main take away for this part of the book for me are:
+The main takeaways from this part of the book for me are:

-1. Knowing how we categorize the memory and how it behaves
+- Knowing how we categorize memory and how it behaves

-2. Deliberate practice is our friend and spaced repetition is a good practice to keep thing sharp in the memory
+- Deliberate practice is our friend and spaced repetition is a good practice to keep things sharp in the memory

 Part 2